-The Career Centre is located in room D103 and is a valuable source of career and postsecondary information for all students.
-A centre where students, parents, and teachers can access post-secondary, scholarship, work experience, and other sources of career-related planning information, our Career Advisor is available to assist with career searches and address queries.
+The Career Centre is located in room D103 and is a valuable source of career and post-secondary information for all students.
+It is a centre where students, parents, and teachers can access post-secondary, scholarship, work experience, and other sources of career-related planning information.
+Our Career Advisor is available to assist with career searches and address queries.